 - Topstitch along each outer folded edge from top to bottom, ¼” from the edge.

 - Topstitch ¼” from each inner vertical seam within the denim panel.
 This topstitching closes the opening used for turning.

-- For all topstitching seams, when both starting and finishing, use a lockstitch, a very neat backstitch, or leave your thread tails long and knot to secure.
+- For all topstitching seams, when both starting and finishing, use a lockstitch, a very neat backstitch, or leave your thread tails long and hand knot to secure at the back of the place mat.
 The top and bottom of each seam need to be right at the edge of the mat and you want as neat a start and finish as possible.